 Day 1 – 3:00 PM: THIS GALLERY’s architecture IS SIMPLICITY DONE WELL

-The Ottawa Art Gallery’s* new building has an almost ethereal quality to it, with the perforated metal mesh of its facade creating soft transitions from the sharp lines of the cube toward the sky.
-The gallery is known for housing the Firestone Collection of Canadian Art.
-Originally established by local collectors O.J. and Isobel Firestone, the collection focuses on 20th century Canadian art and has a significant number of works from the Group of Seven, especially A.Y.
+The Ottawa Art Gallery’s new building has an almost ethereal quality to it; the perforated metal mesh of its facade creates soft transitions from the sharp lines of the cube toward the sky.
+Originally established by local collectors O.J. and Isobel Firestone, the gallery’s Firestone collection focuses on 20th-century Canadian art.
+It has a significant number of works from the Group of Seven, especially A.Y.
 Jackson and Lawren Harris.

 Day 1 – 4:00 PM: Meet Maman at the National Gallery of Canada

-There’s another gallery not too far away from the Ottawa Art Gallery, and it’s right next to one of the best views in the city.
-Keep an eye out for the giant, metallic arachnid, Maman, by Louise Bourgeois, who greets everyone coming to the National Gallery of Canada*.
-The gallery has one of the most substantial collections of Canadian and Indigenous artwork, and a significant collection of works representing styles and traditions from all over the world.
+There’s another gallery not too far away from the Ottawa Art Gallery, and it’s right near the spot to take in one of the best views in the city.
+Keep an eye out for the giant, metallic arachnid, Maman, by Louise Bourgeois, who greets everyone who walks up to the National Gallery of Canada.
+The gallery has one of the most substantial collections of Canadian and Indigenous artwork and also hosts a significant collection of works representing artistic traditions from all over the world.

-A short walk from the gallery is the Alexandra Bridge Lookout which give a sweeping view of the Ottawa River and the city of Gatineau on the opposite shore.
-There’s also easy access to the Alexandra Bridge if you’re keen to pop over to Quebec for a little while.
+A short walk from the gallery is the Alexandra Bridge Lookout, which gives a sweeping view of the Ottawa River and the city of Gatineau on the opposite shore.

-Food tips: If you’re in need of a quick snack to enjoy with the view, then there’s the Tavern on the Hill not too far from the Alexandra Bridge Lookout.
-If you are crossing over to Gatineau, there’s an assortment of French, Italian, and Thai restaurants a stone’s throw from the bridge.
+Food Tip: For a filling snack nearby, try The Tavern on the Hill.
+If you are crossing over to Gatineau, there’s an assortment of French, Italian, and Thai restaurants just a stone’s throw from the bridge.

 stroll through ottawa’s civic centre – 9:00 AM